arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 }
 ```

-In the new approach:

-The begin() function is explicitly called to initialize the MachineControl_AnalogOut module.
-The setPeriod() method, following the CamelCase notation, replaces the older period_ms() function, making the function's purpose clearer and the code more consistent with Arduino standards.
+In the new approach, the `begin()` function is explicitly called to initialize the `MachineControl_AnalogOut` module.
+Following the CamelCase notation, the `setPeriod()` method replaces the older `period_ms()` function, making the function's purpose clearer and the code more consistent with Arduino standards.

 This update enhances the user experience by making the code more intuitive and aligned with the familiar Arduino programming style.

-## Encoders
+### Encoders

 The handling of encoders has been updated in the latest version of the Portenta Machine Control Library for a more streamlined and intuitive approach.

-Removing Array Object Access:

-In the previous library version, encoder objects were accessed using array notation ([]).
-This approach has been simplified in the new version, enhancing code readability and reducing potential for errors.
+One key new feature is the **removal of array object access**.
+In the previous library version, encoder objects were accessed using array notation (`[]`).
+The latest version has simplified this approach, enhancing code readability and reducing potential errors.

-Example of Encoder Usage:
+#### Example of Encoder Usage
+<br></br>

-Old Approach:
+Old approach:

 ```arduino
 // Using the previous library version